University course - Advanced Studies in Music & Dance Education - Orff-Schulwerk

 Excursions

 ... to schools in and around Salzburg and to places directly connected with the life and works of Carl Orff are planned (his home and museum in Diessen am Ammersee, The Orff Centre Munich, cultural events in Salzburg, Munich, Vienna and elsewhere).
-These excursions will require extra fees for transportation and overnight accommodation.
+The cost of these excursions (transport and overnight accommodation) is not covered by the tuition fees and must be paid for by students themselves.

 Observation of Practice Teaching Classes